mohamedfa/KSA-Real-Estate-Rental-Prices/README.md

 ## **Key Insights**
 - The real estate market in Saudi Arabia is diverse, with significant variations in nightly prices based on category, city, and neighbourhood.
 - Apartments ("شقة") dominate the market in terms of the number of available real estate.
-- High-end properties, such as those in the "اسطبل" category or specific neighbourhoods like "الوساح", command significantly higher nightly prices.
+- High-end properties, such as those in the "اسطبل" category or specific neighbourhoods like "الوساح", command significantly higher price per night.

 ---

-## **Future Enhancements**
-- Incorporate additional data sources, such as historical price trends or occupancy rates.
-- Add more interactive features, such as drill-down capabilities or predictive analytics.
-- Expand the dataset to include more regions or property types.
+### Interactive Dashboard:
+  You can explore the interactive dashboard using the following link: [Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiYTczOGUwMTUtZDI3OS00NmZjLWFlNDktNDE5YmY2MWI0OTcwIiwidCI6IjhmY2Y0Y2Q5LTJmZTQtNDU3MS04NDMxLWIxN2MzZjI5ZWZiMyJ9)

+  This dashboard provides insightful visualizations and detailed analytics for the dataset.
+Feel free to interact with it to explore various metrics and gain deeper insights.

 ---